Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Reactive Multi-Context Systems

 Given a set $E$ of entries, a simple logic for storing elements from $E$ can be realized by the logic $\logic_s=\tuple{\SKB_s,\SBelS_s, \acc_s}$, such that $\SKB_s=\SBelS_s=2^E$, and $\acc_s$ maps every set $E'\subseteq E$ to $\{E'\}$.
 Such $\logic_s$ can, e.g., be used to represent a simple database logic.
 We will call a logic of this type a storage logic. \end{example}

 In addition to a logic that captures language and semantics of a formalism to be integrated in an \rMCS, a context also describes how a knowledge base belonging to the logic can be manipulated.
-To this end, we make use of a management function similar as in managed multi-context systems~\cite{BrewkaEFW11}.

 \begin{definition}[Context] A context is a triple $\Ctxt=\tuple{\logic,\SOp, \mng}$ where \begin{itemize} \item $\logic=\tuple{\SKB,\SBelS, \acc}$ is a logic, \item $\SOp$ is a \emph{set of operations}, \item $\mng:2^{\SOp} \times \SKB \rightarrow \SKB$ is a \emph{management function}. \end{itemize} \end{definition}